-The Residence and Services Agreement further states the following with regard to the extent to which medical services are furnished:
+The Residence and Services Agreement further states the following about the extent to which medical services are furnished:

 Infirmary.
-The Oaks at Whitaker Glen agrees to provide an out-patient infirmary capable of meeting the needs of a Resident with minor ailments or injuries, counseling and routine physical evaluations.
+The Oaks at Whitaker Glen agrees to provide an out-patient infirmary capable of meeting the needs of a Resident with minor ailments or injuries, counseling, and routine physical evaluations.